Ometeor-Zheero-OMZ/camera_calibrate/README.md

 ## Pictures

-I shoot some pictures of a chessboard from many angles up to 14.
+I took some pictures of a chessboard from many angles up to 14.

 If you tru to calibrate your camera, I recommend you to gather more than 20 pictures according to a common camera calibration pattern.